Problem? Solution? Chime right in!

 Q. I have a question about the use of Zinc plating on a steel chassis.
 How do you address oxidation of the Zinc plating when low skin resistance is a requirement?
 I would like to use a tin plated EMI gasket between two pieces of Zinc plated steel panels.
 What would you suggest to prevent a resistive buildup on the surface of the Zinc plating?
 Thanks for your time.Michael Kinney

-A. I don't know enough about EMI shielding to give a to-the-point answer, but silver-bearing black chromates will do a very good job of holding down the contact resistance (although they may not be affordable).
-If not a black chromate, then you should pick a clear/blue one because thicker chromates do cause resistance.
+A. I don't know enough about EMI shielding to give a to-the-point answer, but chromates will do a good job of holding down the contact resistance (although they may not be affordable).
+You should pick a clear/blue one because thicker chromates do cause resistance.
 Tin is worse than zinc in the short term, but is better at low resistance in the long term.
 You might need a very specific computerized literature search to find quantitative data unless a reader here can offer you more than I can.

 Ted Mooney, P.E.